The United States Food and Drug Administration (FDA) controls

 by the food processor or the gas supplier’s customer.

-In addition, hydrogen, carbon
+Additionally, hydrogen, carbon

 monoxide and argon were recognized as ingredients